 American Time Use Survey (ATUS) -- The ATUS, which is hosted by the Bureau of Labor Statistics, "measures the amount of time people spend doing various activities, such as paid work, childcare, volunteering, commuting, and socializing" (to quote the homepage).The site contains data and reports for different iterations of the ATUS and links to sites for time-use studies in different countries.Earlier time-use surveys for the U.S. are available via the ICPSR.
-Harmonized ATUS data are also available via the University of Minnesota.
+Harmonized ATUS data are also available via the IPUMS Time Use project at University of Minnesota.

 Association of Religion Data Archives (ARDA) -- The ARDA contains many datasets pertaining to religion, such as surveys on topics such as the public's religious attitudes and practices, surveys of church leaders, and studies on the provision of social services by individual congregations.
 ARDA also provides geographic profiles of congregations and demographic profiles of denominations.
 While its primary focus is on the United States, ARDA also has much comparative/international data on religion, including single-nation studies on topics such as spirituality and health, cross-national surveys on topics such as the role of religion in political life, and cross-national data on matters such as religious populations and measures of religious freedom.
 Researchers should go to the Data Archive for a directory of the different studies available.

 "Bowling Alone: Data" -- This site hosts data used by Professor Robert Putnam in his Bowling Alone study of "social capital" in the United States.
-The data cover topics such as civic engagement, trust in others and in social institutions, etc. Additional relevant data for the study of social capital are available via the Saguaro Seminar on Civic Engagement in America and via the Roper Center.
+The data cover topics such as civic engagement, trust in others and in social institutions, etc. Additional relevant survey data for the study of social capital are available via the Saguaro Seminar on Civic Engagement in America and via the Roper Center.

 County-Level Measure of Social Capital -- Penn State's Northeast Regional Center for Rural Development has constructed county-level measures of social capital for 1990, 1997, 2005, 2009, and 2014.
 The measures make use of data on indicators such as voter turnout, numbers of non-profit organizations, and numbers of associations of different varieties (e.g. labor, religious, civic).

 Current Population Survey (CPS) -- The Current Population Survey is a joint project between the Bureau of Labor Statistics and the U.S. Census Bureau.
 The CPS is a monthly survey that collects basic socio-demographic information, labor force characteristics, and economic status.
 To access CPS data files, users can download the data from an FTP site or use various tools for creating tables from the microdata.
-Alternately, they can go to the National Bureau of Economic Research's CPS site or to IPUMS-CPS.
+Alternately, they can go to the National Bureau of Economic Research's CPS site or to the University of Minnesota's IPUMS-CPS.